Updated March 11, 2026 · By Jake Embers

 FAQs

-Can I use baby back ribs instead of St. Louis cut?
+Can I use baby back ribs instead?

-What if my ribs are done early?
+What if they're done early?

-Can I skip the wrap phase?
+Can I skip the wrap completely?